Sentiment-trader/ipal-contracts/README.md

 ## Abstract

 [Ipal network](https://ipal.network) introduces a revolutionary decentralized marketplace for knowledge exchange using blockchain technology.
-This white paper outlines the technical architecture and tokenomics of the IPAL platform, focusing on the fully implemented NFT-gated access system and the upcoming $IPAL token ecosystem.
+This white paper outlines the technical architecture and tokenomics of the IPAL platform, focusing on the fully implemented NFT-gated access system and the upcoming $IPAL token ecosystems.
 The platform enables content creators to monetize their knowledge while providing consumers with verifiable, immutable access rights through a transparent and secure mechanism.

 ---